 Code of Conduct

-The Board, management and all employees of New Century are committed to implementing New Century’s core principles and values as stated in this Code of Conduct when dealing with each other and with customers, suppliers, government authorities, creditors and the wider community.
+The Board, management and all employees of New Century Resources are committed to implementing New Century Resources core principles and values as stated in this Code of Conduct when dealing with each other and with customers, suppliers, government authorities, creditors and the wider community.

-In accordance with the ASX Listing Rules, New Century will immediately notify the ASX of information concerning New Century that a reasonable person would expect to have a material effect on the price or value of New Century’s securities.
+In accordance with the ASX Listing Rules, New Century Resources will immediately notify the ASX of information concerning New Century Resources that a reasonable person would expect to have a material effect on the price or value of New Century Resources securities.

 The only exception to this requirement is where the ASX Listing Rules do not require such information to be disclosed.